apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 # Output: `OutputStream`, `Syncable` and `StreamCapabilities`

+## Introduction

 This document covers the Output Streams within the context of the [Hadoop File System Specification](index.html).

+It uses the filesystem model defined in [A Model of a Hadoop Filesystem](model.html) with the notation defined in [notation](Notation.md).

+The target audiences are
+1. Users of the APIs.
+While `java.io.OutputStream` is a standard interfaces, this document clarifies how it is implemented in HDFS and elsewhere.
+The Hadoop-specific interfaces `Syncable` and `StreamCapabilities` are new;
+`Syncable` is notable in offering durability and visibility guarantees which exceed that of `OutputStream`.
+1. Implementors of File Systems and clients.

+## How data is written to a filesystem

 The core mechanism to write data to files through the Hadoop FileSystem APIs is through `OutputStream` subclasses obtained through calls to